Qian-bowen/KiwiCoder/README.md

 kiwi-gen {your path}
 ```

-The project hierarchy is shown below.
+The project hierarchy is shown as below.
 ```
 ├── keee-weee
 │    ├── user